Medical Radiation Technology

 RADL-3004Anatomy & Physiology 23

-This course will continue the study from RADL 1005 of the structures and functions of the human body as it relates to homeostasis.
-The learner will utilize anatomical terminology to describe the organization of the human body as it relates to in situ anatomy, in varying positions, in preparation for cross sectional anatomy, pathology and imaging procedures for the Medical Radiation Technologist.
-Emphasis is placed on the relationship of the gross anatomy and physiology of the digestive system, urinary system, cardiovascular system, and reproductive system including a comprehensive study of in situ anatomy of the abdomen.
-Further analysis of the lymphatic system, endocrine system and muscular system will be addressed.
-The correlation of anatomy and physiology to clinical situations will also be emphasized through examples and critical thought.
+This course will continue the study from RADL-1005 of the structures and functions of the human body as it relates to homeostasis.
+The learner will utilize anatomical terminology to describe the organization of the human body as it relates to in situ anatomy, in varying positions, in preparation for sectional anatomy, pathology and imaging procedures for the Medical Radiation Technologist.
+Emphasis is placed on the relationship of the gross anatomy and physiology of the digestive, urinary, cardiovascular, and nervous systems including a comprehensive study of in situ anatomy of the abdomen, heart, brain, and spinal cord.
+Further analysis of the lymphatic, endocrine, reproductive, and muscular systems will be addressed.
+The correlation of anatomy and physiology to clinical situations will also be emphasized through examples and critical thought

 RADL-1007Radiation Protection & Radiobiology2